mentainha/m3o/README.md

 - **1️⃣ One Platform** - Discover, explore and consume public APIs all in one place.
 - **☝️ One Account** - Manage your API usage with one account and one token.
 - **⚡ One Framework** - Learn, develop and integrate using one set of docs and libraries.
-- **🆓 Pay As You Grow** - It's free to start and everything is priced per request.
-- **🚫 Anti Cloud Billing** - Predictable pricing with no hidden costs.

 ## Services